Table of Contents

 Understanding the Root Terminal

 The root terminal is a command-line interface that allows users to execute commands with superuser privileges.
 This is crucial for performing administrative tasks, such as modifying system files or installing software.
-To access the root terminal, you typically need to log in as the root user or use sudo
+To access the root terminal, you typically need to log in as the root user or use sudo to gain elevated permissions.

 Opening a File in the Root Terminal